Bumiputra-Commerce Holdings

-(BCB) Bumiputra Commerce Bank (formerly known as Commerce Asset-Holdings Berhad) is the listed vehicle for CIMB Group, Malaysia's second-largest financial services group.
+Bumiputra Commerce Bank (BCB) (formerly known as Commerce Asset-Holdings Berhad) is the listed vehicle for CIMB Group, Malaysia's second-largest financial services group.
 The new name will also ensure consistency between the listed entity and its operating subsidiaries, and serves to further strengthen the CIMB brand value proposition.
 It has been listed on the Main Board of Bursa Malaysia, the nation's stock exchange since 2001.
 As at February, (BCB) Bumiputra Commerce Bank was the sixth-largest company on Bursa Malaysia with a market capitalization of RM21.7 billion.

-(BCB) Bumiputra Commerce Bank has gone through an internal restructuring process, which has resulted in transforming the company.
+Bumiputra Commerce Bank (BCB) has gone through an internal restructuring process, which has resulted in transforming the company.
 Previously its operating entities in various financial services sectors operated largely on a standalone basis.
 However, from late 2004 onwards, it began to consolidate all its operations under CIMB Group, to form a universal bank anchored by BCB Holdings, South East Asia's largest investment bank.